jollytoad/ahx/docs/debugging.md

 Logs all elements targetted by _ahx_ either directly via attributes, or matching a CSS rule that has _ahx_ properties.

-## `ahx.triggers()`
+## `ahx.controls()`

-Logs all elements that have an _ahx_ trigger, along with details of the event type of the trigger, the action, and the origin of the trigger (ie. from element attributes or CSS rule).
+Logs all elements and rules that are considered hypermedia controls by _ahx_, along with details of the event type of the trigger, the action, swap, and the control itself.

 ## `ahx.owners()`